devYaoYH/Meta-Intellectual-Musings/XAI/README.md

 One type of approach to illuminating the AI black box is to identify what are the important features in the presented input or important weights within a model that contributes to the final output.
 In other words, what are salient features that produces the model output.
 In Figure 5, a novel "RAP" algorithm for computing saliency maps for Deep CNNs is proposed and compared against other common algorithms.
 What one hopes to achieve here is an indication for what went on in the processing of the AI model such that the result is what it is.
 Saliency maps are post-hoc attempts to identify contributing factors to a model's final determination based on some measure of 'relevance'.

 Such an approach is representative of the first broad thrust of the XAI movement: developing tools that allows us to interact intelligibly with our AI models.
 This approach attempts to answer a very human question: What factored into your decision?
 Furthermore, as engineers, it also allows us to identify processes happening within our models and fulfil the role of *control* or *improve*-type explanations.
+However, as can be seen with the non-RAP methods of computing saliency maps in this example, how are we to evaluate the results from such saliency maps?
+It appears that we may judge such output with preconceived notions of object-dependent classification and prefer the RAP method as it concurs with the foreground object having most relevance in the determination of image label.
+It is unclear what such saliency maps offer as explanation in incorrect cases where it is likely that the highlighted highly relevant foreground object has been incorrectly classified.

 ## Learning to provide explanatory [text]